aiwithqasim/Free-Artificial-Intelligence-Resources/README.md

 # CONTRIBUTION GUIDELINES:
-Feel free to open a PR if you feel like something needs to be added or may be you want to suggest something.
+Feel free to open a PR if you feel like something needs to be added or maybe you want to suggest something.
 If you want to add something then your commit message should be like: **added <resource_name> to <section_name>**

 ##### 🌟 Please star the repo so that it gets maximum exposure and more people can benefit from it!

-*Important Notice: All product names, logos, and brands are property of their respective owners.
+<p><i>Important Notice: All product names, logos, and brands are property of their respective owners.
 All company, product and service names used in this repository are for identification purposes only.
-Use of these names, logos, and brands does not imply endorsement.*
+Use of these names, logos, and brands does not imply endorsement.Moreover i had taken the idea from <a href="https://github.com/mrsaeeddev/free-ai-resources">Saeed Ahmed</a> <p><i>